R3VAMP/A-StarAlgorithm/README.md

 # A-StarAlgorithm
 - This is a GUI version of the A Star path finding algorithm

-- I have also created an executable file to directly run the main.py without going to terminal or any IDE.
-For this to work, you need to have the required modules already installed
+## Note :

+If you just want to try out the visualizer, just double click on the main.exe File.
+You don't need to have python installed on your system

 ## Requirements
 - Python 3